More-Wrong/ScrewsMetric/README.md

  - 2 simply makes one taller than other, no joining performed, is the default.
  - 1 hulls the two cylinders, while preserving bridge shape, looks alright, depending on circumstance, can look weird.
  - 0 creates a rotational extrude of an inverted curve, very pretty, very performance intensive.

+`minH` is slightly seperate, and only works in the `speed = 0` or `speed = 2` modes.
+It works similarly to the `minW`, setting a central height, lower than the two outer cylinders.
+This is even more performance intensive in `speed = 0` mode, as it requires two inverted curves.
+The setting works regardles of the mode in which the heights of the other two cylinders were set, although will do nothing if larger than either.

+To give more detailed settings for the curves doing the height blending, the following settings can be used (but only do anything when `minH` is also used):

+ - `flatL` gives a length for a flat area between the 2 ends
+ - `flatProportion` the same as above, but relative to the total length
+ - `curveR` Gives the radius of the curve to be used at both ends, if this exceeds `sep/2`, it won't look great
+ - `curveR1`, `curveR2` Give the radiuses seperately.
+These can be used individually

 ##### Separation/Location
 There are different ways of controlling the location of the two cylinders (only in 2D space)